Ada-Developers-Academy/ada-build/lessons/12-basic-data-structs/notes/arrays.md

 ```
 ![numbers array](../images/array-1.png)

 We can do something similar when creating an array using `Array.new`.
 When passing parameters into `new`, the first parameter will be the size of the desired array.
-The second parameter will be the default value for all element within the array.
+The second parameter will be the default value for all elements within the array.

 ```ruby
 empty_array = Array.new(3)